 All these reports show the great potential of Ag-graphene based nanocomposites in chemical and biological sensoring.
 We have tabulated the detection performance of Ag-graphene based nanocomposites as sensors toward various chemical and biological targets(Table 2).
 Through comparing the detection limit, sensitivity, and cost, a better design of nanocomposite sensor can be obtained.
 However, the complexity of environment makes the detection accuracy more difficult.
 Thus, great efforts should be paid to develop stable sensors in detection field.

-In addition to the above applications of Ag-graphene nanocomposites, their electronic applications are also actively investigated.^[151,152] For example, it has been reported that Ag-graphene hybrids could be used as conductive ink for writing electronics and as fiber electrodes in flexible fiber-type transistors.^[153,154] Overall, there is an extensive application of Ag-graphene nanocomposites in various fields.
-Thus, much work should be carried out to give a comprehensive knowledge of Ag-graphene nanocomposites.
+In addition to the above applications of Ag-graphene numcomposites, their electronic applications are also actively investigated.^[151, 152] For example, it has been reported that Ag-graphene hybrids could be used as conductive ink for writing electronics and as fiber electrodes in flexible filer-type transistors.^[153,154] Overall, there is an extensive application of Ag-graphene nanocomposites in various fields.
+Thus, much work should be carried obtained give a comprehensive knowledge of Ag-graphene nanocomposites.

-6. Challenges and Perspectives
+6. Challenges and perspectives

-Ag-graphene based nanocomposites are no doubt playing important roles in various fields due to their exceptional properties.
+Ag-graphene based anocomposites are no doubt playing important roles in various fields due to their exceptional properties.
 Researches relating to these nanocomposites have increased sharply in a variety of disciplines.
-This Review states the research and application value of Ag-graphene based nanocomposites.
+This review states the research and application value of Ag-graphene based nanocomposites.
 It is the first report that fully illustrates their synthesis and applications as antimicrobial agents, catalysts, and sensors in biomedicine, environment remediation and detection, and agricultural protection, etc. However, these researches are still in an initial stage.
 Numerous potential challenges will hamper the development of these nanocomposites.
-Hence, a great deal of work needs to be carried out to reduce the technology bottleneck
+Hence, a great deal of work needs to be carried out to reduce the technology bottleneck and knowledge gap for the development of Ag-graphene based nanocomposites.
+Herein, several important issues are highlighted to provide an outline for the future research.